EspressoSystems/espresso-sequencer/README.md

 In order to avoid constant warnings about checksum mismatches with [svm-rs](https://github.com/roynalnaruto/svm-rs) managed `solc` we set `FOUNDRY_SRC` to solc installed via flake.nix.

-- To use the contrats from rust generate the rust contracts bindings: `just gen-bindings`.
+- To use the contracts from rust generate the rust contracts bindings: `just gen-bindings`.
+- Bindings are only generated for contracts in the `contracts/src` folder

 To generate documentation in `./docs` for solidity code run